Overview

 The installer will:- Build firmware flashing tools

-- Set up Docker containers for Convex backend and API server
+- Set up Docker container for the API server

 - Guide you through flashing your thermostat